EMWPJ/MT-synthetic-time-series-Data/MT1D/ReadMe.txt

-One-dimensional models synthesize time series data.
+One-dimensional model synthesize time series data.
 Model parameters: three layers.
 The resistivity is 10 ohms, 100 ohms, 0.1 ohms.
 The layer thickness is 10km and 20km.

 File: